cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 ### **4) Run Building Matching Agent**

-The following steps refer to the Building Matching agent as of commit `3c9158599cfa78eea543ddc99d9225defe91e6c9`.
+The following steps refer to the Building Matching agent version 1.0.1 as of commit `b2fd81c079956dc184c9329b0ee7bd5e07c42224`.
 More details can be found in the [Building Matching Readme]:

 1) Ensure both SPARQL endpoints, i.e. one containing buildings instantiated in OntoCityGML (`ocgml_endpoint`) and one with their OntoBuiltEnv counterparts (`epc_endpoint`), are available.
 In the following, let's assume the endpoints are: